blairrorani/blairrorani-old/_posts/2015-6-19-why-you-need-a-shared-languge.md

 When it comes to solving business problems it is usually quite an unstructured, messy process.
 One of the main reasons is that we don't have a shared language to use when discussing the change we want to see in a business.
 This makes it difficult, if not impossible, to get clarity on what we need to change and why.

-You may have seen the <a href="http://img.pandawhale.com/159329-Software-Engineering-Tree-Swin-iqRE.png" target="_blank">tree swing diagram</a> depicting what often happens to most change projects.
+You may have seen the [tree swing diagram](http://img.pandawhale.com/159329-Software-Engineering-Tree-Swin-iqRE.png) depicting what often happens to most change projects.

 I've tried to come up with an explanation of what role a shared language can play in helping business teams get clarity when they are trying to create change.
 Let's look at Chefs as an example.